sebm253/FlagGuessr/README.md

 ### Options

 1. Difficulty (Normal & Hard) - on Hard difficulty, guessing a country incorrectly will result in immediately losing the streak
-2. Minimum population - predefined set of populations[^1] to filter countries
+2. Minimum population - [predefined set of populations](https://i.imgur.com/tAwsq6A.png) to filter countries
 3. Hide - whether the game embeds should only be visible to the user

 ![](https://i.imgur.com/9owCmJE.png)